mukku-g/ML_Bootcamp/README.md

 # Python
-This repository contains basics to advanced questions with solutions in Python.
+This repository contains basics to advanced questions with solutions.